Interview with Johnny Johnson. One

 Description

-George ‘Johnny’ Johnson was the bomb aimer in Lancaster AJ-T flown by Joe McCarthy during operation Chastise 16th of May 194.
+George ‘Johnny’ Johnson was the bomb aimer in a Lancaster AJ-T flown by Joe McCarthy during operation Chastise 16th of May 194.
 He discusses the attack on the dams and the events before and after the attack.
 He describes training over the Derwent Dam and Uppingham Lake.
 He describes the challenges of the Sorpe Dam in contrast to the Möhne and Eder dams.
 He describes the tensions of getting the bombing run correct and the nervous words of the rear gunner.
 Flying home they flew over the Möhne dam and they were able to witness the devastation of the aftermath of the attack.
 They also flew over the Hamm marshalling yards and again Johnny describes the nervous details of that event.
 Johnny refers to the realisation of the heavy losses of the operation and how Barnes Wallis actually wept when he heard how many crews had been lost.

 Creator